mmotti/Windows-11-Initialisation-Tweaks/README.md

 1. **File Explorer:**
     * Show hidden files.
-    * Don't hide extensions for known file types.
+    * Show extensions for known file types.
     * Open "This PC" by default.

 1. **Set the power plan to High Performance.**